sn4k3/UVtools/README.md

 Complete guide: https://github.com/sn4k3/UVtools/wiki/Setup-PrusaSlicer

-1. Download and install PrusaSlicer from: https://www.prusa3d.com/prusaslicer/
-1. Start and configure PrusaSlicer (Wizard)
-    * Choose SL1 printer
-1. Close PrusaSlicer
-1. Open UVtools if not already
-   * Under Menu click -> Help -> Install profiles into PrusaSlicer
-1. Open PrusaSlicer and check if profiles are there
-1. To clean up interface remove printers that you will not use (OPTIONAL)
-1. Duplicate and/or create your printer and tune the values if required
-1. Look up under "Printer -> Notes" and configure parameters to the target slicer
-1. Change only the value after the "_" (underscore)

 ## Custom "Material Notes" and "Printer Notes" keywords for PrusaSlicer

 Note that some variables will only work if the target format supports them, otherwise they will be ignored.